tus/draft-digest-fields-problem-types/draft-kleidl-digest-fields-problem-types.md

 # Security Considerations

-Although an error appeared while handling the digest fields, the resource may choose to not disclose this error to the sender to avoid lacking implementation details.
-Similar, the resource may choose a general problem type for the response even in a more specific problem type is defined if it prefers to hide the details of the error from the sender.
+Although an error appeared while handling the digest fields, the server may choose to not disclose this error to the sender to avoid lacking implementation details.
+Similar, the server may choose a general problem type for the response even in a more specific problem type is defined if it prefers to hide the details of the error from the sender.

 # IANA Considerations